Liar-d/Designing_Agent/README.md

 environment.py: Defines a customizable grid-world environment with adjustable size and obstacles.

 run_experiment.py: Main script to train the DQN agent and test its performance in different environments.

+Presentation.pptx: PowerPoint file used for recording a video presentation explaining the DQN experiment and results.